IoT-GUC/GUC-IoT-Projects-2026/lora-e-signage-Data-Drifters/README.md

 ### Mobile App

-A lightweight mobile application for iOS and Android that gives administrators the ability to send announcements from a phone without needing access to the web dashboard.
+A lightweight mobile application for Android that gives administrators the ability to send announcements from a phone without needing access to the web dashboard.

 **What it does:**